vespakoen/docs/validation.md

 		}
 	});

-Great!
 So, we have two simple registration routes.
 One to handle displaying the form, and one to handle the posting of the form.
 In the POST route, we run some validation over the input.
 If the validation fails, we redirect back to the registration form and flash the validation errors to the session so they will be available for us to display.

-**But, notice we are not explicitly binding the errors to the view in our GET route**.
+**Notice we are not explicitly binding the errors to the view in our GET route**.
 However, an errors variable will still be available in the view.
 Laravel intelligently determines if errors exist in the session, and if they do, binds them to the view for you.
 If no errors exist in the session, an empty message container will still be bound to the view.
 In your views, this allows you to always assume you have a message container available via the errors variable.
-We love making your life easier.

 <a name="custom-error-messages"></a>
 ## Custom Error Messages

 Want to use an error message other than the default?
-Maybe you even want to use a custom error message for a given attribute and rule.
-Either way, the Validator class makes it easy.
+Or maybe you want to use a custom error message for any given attribute and rule.
+The Validator class allows you to override all error messages.

 #### Create an array of custom messages for the Validator: